How Do Surgical, N95, and KN95 Face Masks Differ?

 Similar to surgical face masks, an N95 respirator mask, also known as an N95 mask, provides protection from contact with liquids.
 Composed of multiple layers of synthetic material, N95 masks are so named because they are capable of filtering out at least 95 percent of relevant particles.
 N95 respirator masks are designed to create a seal around the mouth and nose.
 This makes them far more effective at protecting against airborne particles, such as those from coughing, sneezing or medical procedures producing aerosol spray.

 Depending on the design, N95 masks can filter particles as small as 0.1 microns, though 0.3-micron filtration is the standard.
-RB Medical Supply's domestically made N95 respirator masks are made with two layers of spun bonded polypropylene and two layers of mesh blown nonwoven polypropylene, providing protection against particles and bacteria that are 0.1 microns or larger.
+RB Medical Supply's domestically made 95% Commercial Respirator Masks are made with four layers of spun bonded polypropylene and two layers of mesh blown nonwoven polypropylene, providing protection against particles and bacteria that are 0.1 microns or larger.

 KN95 Face Mask